sublee/subl.ee/docs/resume.md

 Interests
 ---------

-- Distributed game server architecture on a cloud infrastructure
+- Distributed server on a cloud infrastructure
+- DevOps across a huge server
 - Efficient and happy development process
 - Free and open source software